thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 # If you have the default Jupyter Lab running on your Jetson nano, you may stop it
 systemctl stop jetcard_jupyter.service
+# systemctl restart nvargus-daemon # If camera is not working
 ```

 ### Testing the Jupyter Lab container in docker